Eddy1-kivs/Eddy1-kivs/README.md

 - 👋 Hi, I’m Edwin Kivuva
-- 👀 I’m interested in software development
+- 👀 I’m a software developer
-- 🌱 I’m currently learning data structures
-- 💞️ I’m looking to collaborate on facebook.
+- 💞️ I’m looking to collaborate on apple
 - 📫 How to reach me kivseddy@gmail.com

 <!---